IoT Testing: A Complete Guide to Validating Smart Devices in the Real World

 An IoT environment comprises a tangled web of chips, boards, sensors, communication protocols, cloud services, and user-facing apps.
 A single misalignment between hardware and software can break critical functionality.

-Best Practice: Use gray-box testing.
+Best practice: Use gray-box testing.
 It gives you visibility into how the system behaves internally without requiring you to instrument the hardware fully.

 2. Real-time data and event simulation